 Paso Robles, CA

 Palm Springs, CA

-About Year in Cities: All listed cities are those in which I spent at least one night between January 1, 2011, and December 31, 2011, with * denoting those cities in which I spent multiple non-consecutive nights.
-2009 here, 2010 here, and as always, the whole shebang stolen from Lydia.
+About Year in Cities: All listed cities are those in which I spent at least one night between January 1, 2012, and December 31, 2012, with * denoting those cities in which I spent multiple non-consecutive nights.
+2009 here, 2010 here, 2011 here, and the whole shebang stolen from Lydia.